samutamm/easemesh/docs/user-manual.md

 ```
 > OutputServer spec reference: https://github.com/megaease/easemesh-api/blob/master/v1alpha1/meshmodel.md#easemesh.v1alpha1.ObservabilityOutputServer

-2. Finding the desired enable tracing service protocol in [ObservabilityTracings](https://github.com/megaease/easemesh-api/blob/master/v1alpha1/meshmodel.md#easemesh.v1alpha1.ObservabilityTracings) structure.
+2. Choose the tracing service protocol from options listed in [ObservabilityTracings](https://github.com/megaease/easemesh-api/blob/master/v1alpha1/meshmodel.md#easemesh.v1alpha1.ObservabilityTracings) structure.
 For example, turning on the switch in `ObservabilityTracings.remoteInvoke`  can record mesh service's HTTP RPC tracing data.
 Also, EaseMesh allows users to configure how Java Agent should report tracing data, such as the reporting sample rate, reporting thread numbers in JavaAgent, and so on. **Note: the reporting configuration is global inside one mesh service's tracing** .
-Modify example YAML below and applying it
+Modify example YAML below and apply it

 ```yaml
 tracings: